NebN/unraid-simple-monitoring-api/README.md

 ## How reliable are the measurements? <a id="caveat"></a>
 The goal of this API is to be simple, fast, and lightweight.
 For these reasons, the measurements provided are not as accurate as they could be.

-### Disk
-Disk utilization is rounded down to the nearest GiB.

 ### Network and CPU
 Both Network and CPU usage need to be measured for some time interval.
 Typically, to get an accurate measurement, you would monitor these for a few seconds before providing a response.